12 TIPS FOR EATING VEGAN ON A BUDGET

 9. Make your own dips

 Store-bought hummus, salsa, and guacamole are not cheap, but you can make your own at home for a fraction of the price and exactly to your liking.
-We have lots of recipes on this website!
+We have lots of recipes on our website!
 You can have fun experimenting with bean dips and cashew mayonnaise when you feel more confident.
 Homemade dips are also a great thing to take along to parties; they don’t require a ton of effort from you, and people really appreciate the thought.

 Homemade vegan hummus